-The Public Participation Process (PPP) for the proposed project has been undertaken in accordance with the requirements of the National Environmental Management Act (NEMA) in line with the principles of Integrated

-Environmental Management (IEM).
-The PPP commenced on the 4 April 2023 with an initial notification and call to register as interested and affected parties (I&APs).
+The Public Participation Process (PPP) for the proposed project has been undertaken in accordance with the requirements of the National Environmental Management Act (NEMA) in line with the principles of Integrated Environmental Management (IEM).
+The PPP commenced on 21 June 2024 with an initial notification and call to register as interested and affected parties (I&APs).
 The comments received from I&APs during the initial call to register and commenting period so far have been captured in Public Participation Report in Appendix C.

-Comments received during this Scoping Report review period will also be collated and added to the Public participation report submitted to the Competent Authority (CA).
-Should the CA accept the Scoping Report, an EIA Report including an EMPr, will also be compiled and presented for public comment as part of this EIA process during which time further stakeholder engagement will take place.
+Comments received during this Scoping Report review period will also be collated and added to the Public participation report submitted to the Competent Authority (CA) with the Final Scoping Report.
+Should the CA accept the Scoping Report, an EIA Report including an EMPr, will be compiled and presented for public comment as part of this EIA process during which time further stakeholder engagement will take place.

-This Scoping Report has been made available for public review and comment for a period of 30 days from the 10 June 2023 until 12 July 2023 Contact details are provided below:
+This Scoping Report are being made available for public review and comment for a period of 30 days.